Rodrigo (HWV 5)

 Hallische Händel-Ausgabe, Bärenreiter-Verlag Kassel · Basel · London · New York · Praha

 Published by Rainer Heyink

-The opera premiere will be broadcast live on NDR Kultur.
+The opera premiere was broadcast live on NDR Kultur.

 Photo top: Mariano Barbasán, Batalla de Guadalete.
 Wikimedia Commons, public domain.